Tuminha/Projects-Python-CS50-Harvard-University/README.md

 1. [Testing my twttr](problem%20set%205/testing_my_twttr/) - Test a function that removes vowels from text using pytest
 2. [Back to the Bank](problem%20set%205/back_to_the_bank/) - Test a function that evaluates bank greetings using pytest
+3. [Re-requesting a Vanity Plate](problem%20set%205/re_requesting_a_vanity_plate/) - Test a function that validates vanity plate numbers using pytest

 (More projects will be added as I progress through the course)